 Use salt on your turnip greens.
 Salt eases the bitterness of turnip greens and helps to retain a little crispness in the vegetable.
 Just a dash of salt will suffice.
 If you are incorporating turnip greens into Asian dishes, use soy sauce to take out some bitterness.

-How do you prepare turnip greens?
+How do you cook turnip greens from the garden?

 Can you eat the stems of turnip greens?

 They are high in nutrients and low in calories.
 Both the root and the leaves of the turnip are edible, but turnip greens refer specifically to the stem and leafy green part of the plant.
 A group of cruciferous vegetables, including turnip greens, all earn the highest possible score of 1,000 points.

 Wash the leaves by swishing them vigorously in a bowl of cold water.
 Pull the leaves out of the water, re-fill the bowl with clean water and repeat until you no longer see any grit coming off.
 It usually takes about 3 cycles for farm-fresh greens.